lodpp/cisco-catalyst-bootstrap/README.md

 FYI, I use Ansible/Python/Jinja2 to build the configs, but that's another story

 ## Credits
-The mini-project was massivly based on the work made by Joe Clarke from Cisco here https://supportforums.cisco.com/blog/12218591/automating-cisco-live-2014-san-francisco
+- The mini-project was massivly based on the work made by Joe Clarke from Cisco here https://supportforums.cisco.com/blog/12218591/automating-cisco-live-2014-san-francisco

+- Folks at the office for feedback and ideas.